A fingerprint sensor circuit is a perfect project idea for an engineer or designer to create a security application.

 How Does a Fingerprint Sensor Work?

-Enrollment and matching are the two main factors that form the working principle of a fingerprint sensor.
-Before you can use any fingerprint sensor, you’d have to enroll your print into the device’s database.
+Enrollment and matching are the two main factors forming a fingerprint sensor’s working principle.
+Before using any fingerprint sensor, you’d have to enroll your print into the device’s database.

-Let’s say you bought a new mobile phone with a fingerprint sensor, and you want to activate your biometrics security.
-Now, the device will ask you to place your finger on the sensor multiple times to enroll your fingerprint on the device successfully.
+Let’s say you bought a new mobile phone with a fingerprint sensor and want to activate your biometrics security.
+Now, the device will ask you to place your finger on the sensor multiple times to successfully enroll your fingerprint on the device.

 But that’s only what happens on the surface.
 While enrolling, the sensor generates a fingerprint pattern based on your finger and stores it in code form for matching.